 Every year, on the first of November, Filipinos flock to their local cemeteries to honor an age-old tradition.
-This tradition, known as Undas, or Kalag-Kalag in Cebu, is a special day set aside to honor the dead.
-Now what sets this tradition apart from all other similar traditions around the world are the tiny practices and beliefs that go hand-in-hand with it.
+This tradition, known as Undas, Kalag-Kalag in Cebu, or All Saints Day, is a special day in the Philippines.
+It is set aside to honor the dead.
+Now, what sets this tradition apart from all other similar traditions around the world are the tiny practices and beliefs that go hand-in-hand with it.

 So, I’m listing down the things that Filipinos usually do every November 1st.

 My nephew Eploy is all set with his candles.